Lori Lynass, Ed.D.

 1) Depression; 2) Anxiety; 3) Eating Disorders; 4) Attention Deficit/Hyperactivity Disorder; 5) Emotional and Behavioral Disorders; and 5) Autism Spectrum Disorders.

 Lisa has experience as a classroom special education teacher and administrator for students with Emotional and Behavioral Disabilities (EBD), Learning Disabilities and students with Autism.
 Receiving her M.Ed. and Ph.D. in Special Education from the University of Washington, Dr. Hoyt has provided professional development and consultation both locally and nationally on proactive practices serving students with challenging behaviors.
 Formerly Lisa Hoyt was the Director of Renton Academy, a K-12 therapeutic public school for students with behavioral needs.
 As the founding director, she facilitated the development of evidenced based systems and structures to best serve students both academically and behaviorally.
 The school was recognized by the Council of Exceptional Children (CEC) as a host site for their national conference in 2009.
 In 2011, Lisa Hoyt was honored as the Council for Children with Behavior Disorders with the Outstanding Professional Performance Award for her leadership at Renton Academy.

 Carol Frodge, M.A.

-Carol Frodge, Educational Consultant, is a Leadership and Instructional Coach for the Office of Student and School Success, OSPI.
-She coaches schools in developing systems for continuous school improvement including implementation and integration of Restorative Justice Practices and PBIS.
+Carol Frodge M.Ed., Educational Consultant, is a Leadership and Instructional Coach.
+Formerly with the Office of Student and School Success, OSPI.
+She coaches schools in developing systems for continuous school improvement including implementation and integration of Restorative Justice Practices and Universal Design for Learning.
 She has worked in schools for over 30 years as a teacher and school administrator.